katebyars/RealHouse/README.md

 ## Description
 ### Created during my tenure at Epicodus, Portland in the _**Android Track**_

 _Although the traditional housing market is well served by apps like Zillow and Trulia, there are very few automated resources for sellers and buyers who want to do business without a realtor.
 This app links both parties.
-Currently, I am working on the MVP as my capstone project, although additional features, which would be implemented past the capstone, are outlined below._
+Currently, I am working on the MVP as my capstone project.
+Features in progress, additional features, and features which would be implemented past the capstone, are outlined below._

 ## Current Specs In Progress